SahisN/EnviroMonitor/README.md

-# DIY Indoor Environment Monitoring System
+# DIY Indoor Environment Monitoring System (In progress)

 A fun and easy **DIY gadget** project to monitor your indoor environment using an **Arduino Nano**.
 Measure **temperature, humidity, light level, and air quality** in real-time and display it on a **2.5-inch OLED screen**.
 Perfect for hobbyists, makers, and anyone who wants to understand their indoor environment better.